 - Organised Crime Groups (Serious and Organised Crime)

 These priorities will be addressed through the Staffordshire Community Safety Agreement (2017-2020).

 Police and Crime Commissioner

 The Police Reform and Social Responsibility Act, includes the provision to replace Police Authorities in England and Wales with directly elected Police & Crime Commissioners (PCCs).
-The first election for PCCs took place in November 2012

-The Police and Crime Commissioners are responsible for:
+Police and Crime Commissioners are responsible for: